mollythejams/IWD-Team11/README.md

 6. If you encounter "ModuleNotFoundError: No module named 'Crypto'" this error, then file explorer and find the module folder called "crypto" in your virtual environment.

-7. Then you need to rename the "crypto" folder and change the c to capital C "Crypto".
+7. Then you need to rename the "crypto" folder by changing the c in "crypto" to capital C, "Crypto".

 8. After installed, go to the directory where the file manage.py of the project stored.